webbmaistro/flowdrop/content/blog/automate-pdf-to-excel.md

 ---

-## Real-World Example: Invoice Processing Automation
+<section-header text="Real-World Example: Invoice Processing Automation"></section-header>

 Let me walk you through a real use case we see all the time.